-This post would shed some light on the symptoms of obesity and the ways you can prevent it and how your chances of catching the coronavirus are high if you are obese.
+This post will shed some light on the symptoms of obesity, how you can prevent it, and how your chances of catching the coronavirus are high if you are obese.

 - Shortness of breath

-- Excess body fat accumulation (particularly around the waist)
+- Accumulation of excess body fat (particularly around the waist)

 - Sweating (more than usual)

-- Skin problems (from moisture accumulating in the folds of skin)
+- Problems with the skin (from moisture accumulation in the folds of skinutti)

 - Trouble sleeping